crossplane/crossplane/design/design-doc-e2e-testing.md

 but is still in an early phase (0.2.0 version and ~300 stars on GitHub).
 To make it clear, this is not the e2e testing framework that is used in Kubernetes upstream e2e tests.
 Rather, it's an effort to make projects using Kubernetes have a standardized and convenient way to test.

-From what we see, it is for now used by Cilium.
+Projects which use e2e-framework: [Github search e2e-framework]

 #### Conclusion